BCDevOps/platform-services/monitoring/uptime-robot/readme.md

 ## Alert Integrations

-When a service is down for more than 5 minutes, the preset alerts will be fire off.
-Here are some major types of alert we are currently using:
+When a service is down for more than 5 minutes, the pre-configured alerts will be fired off.
+Here are some major types of alerts we are currently using:

 **1. RocketChat and MSTeams:**
 - webhook setup in a notification channel